Bhil: Art

-Cuisine
+Food

-Main foods of Bhils are maize, onion, garlic and chili which they cultivate in their small fields.
+The main foods of Bhils are maize, onion, garlic, and chili which they cultivate in their small fields.
 They collect fruits and vegetables from the local forests.
 Wheat and rice are used at time of festivals and other special occasions only.
-They keep self-made bows and arrows, swords, knives, axes etc. with them as weapons for self-defense and hunting the wild fauna which also form the major part of their diet.
+They keep self-made bows and arrows, swords, knives, axes, etc. with them as weapons for self-defense and hunting the wild fauna which also form a major part of their diet.
 They profusely use alcohol distilled by them from the flower of Mahua (Madhuca longifolia).
-On festive occasions, various special preparation from the dish rich, i.e. maize, wheat, barley, malt and rice.
+On festive occasions, various special preparations from the dish are rich, i.e. maize, wheat, barley, malt, and rice.
 Bhils are traditionally non-vegetarian.

 Dress

 The traditional dresses of men are the Pagri, Angarkha, Dhoti and Gamchha.
 Traditionally women wear Sari and Ghagra Choli.

 There are many traditional ornaments of Bhils.
 Men wear Kada, Bajuband, Chain, ear rings, Kardhani.
-Women wear variety of ornaments such as hansli, ring, Zele-zumke, earring in Bhil language, narniyan (bangle), nathni (nose-jewel) etc. Tattooing is traditional custom among them.
+Women wear variety of ornaments such as hansli (ring) Zele-zumke, earrings in Bhil language, narniyan (bangle), nathni (nose-jewel) etc. Tattooing is a traditional custom among them.
 Women folks do tattooing generally before marriage.

 Faith and worship

-Every village has its own local deity (Gramdev) and families too have their Jatidev, Kuldev and Kuldevi (house hold deity) which is symbolised by stones.
+Every village has its local deity (Gramdev) and families too have their Jatidev, Kuldev and Kuldevi (house hold deity) which is symbolised by stones.
 'Bhati dev' and 'Bhilat dev' are their serpent-god.
 'Baba dev' is their village god.
 Karkulia dev is their crop god, Gopal dev is their pastoral god, Bag dev is their Lion god, Bhairav dev is their dog god.
 Some of their other gods are Indel dev, Bada dev, Mahadevel, Tejaji, Lotha mai, Techma, Orka Chichma and Kajal dev.

-They have extreme and staunch faith in superstitious beliefs and Bhopas for their physical, mental and psychological treatments.
+They have extreme and staunch faith in superstitious beliefs and Bhopas for their physical, mental, and psychological treatments.